jacobmarks/semantic-document-search-plugin/README.md

 You will need to have text blocks in your dataset.
 You can do this with the [PyTesseract OCR plugin](https://github.com/jacobmarks/pytesseract-ocr-plugin).

-Create a vector index for your text blocks with the `create_document_index` operator.
-You can then use the `semantically_search_document` operator to search through your text blocks.
+Create a vector index for your text blocks with the `create_semantic_document_index` operator.
+You can then use the `semantically_search_documents` operator to search through your text blocks.

 If you have multiple detections with text blocks, you can create multiple indexes.
 The index is stored in Qdrant with the collection name `<dataset_name>_sds_<field_name>`.
-When you use the `semantically_search_document` operator, you can specify which index to use.
+When you use the `semantically_search_documents` operator, you can specify which index to use.

 ## Installation